Skip to content

 Overview of Discovery:

-The first step to a comprehensive PAM strategy is ensuring you have complete visibility of all types of privileged accounts.
+The first step to a comprehensive PAM strategy is ensuring you have complete visibility of all privileged accounts across your organization.

-When you don’t know where privileged accounts exist, you may be leaving backdoor accounts in place that allow users to bypass proper controls.
+When you don’t know every privileged account and where those privileged accounts exist, you are leaving backdoor accounts in place that allow users to bypass proper controls.
 External threats may create privileged accounts for later access that can go undetected for months.

 Automatic Discovery makes it easy to find all privileged accounts so you can set policies to manage them appropriately.
 Secret Server can automatically find privileged accounts and map existing secrets.
 Continuous Discovery alerts you when unexpected accounts are found.
 Rule-based imports can import the unmanaged accounts you find into Secret Server.

-For more information on configuring Discovery, please review our KnowledgeBase walkthrough.
+For more information on configuring Discovery, ead through our Delinea Documentation.

 2.